 Tesla cars have revolutionized the way we interface with and conceptualize electric cars.

 Previously, electric cars were all seen as possibly not the most attractive cars, plus they seemed a be inefficient ways to travel.
 Ever since Teslas have hit the market, that way of thinking has been completely shattered.

-Besides looking sleek and modern, the Tesla Model S in Sport Mode can go from 0 t 60 miles per hour in a staggering 2.5 seconds.
-That same Model S can travel 270 miles on a single charge.
+Besides looking sleek and modern, the Tesla Model S in Sport Mode can go from 0 to 60 miles per hour in a staggering 2.5 seconds.
+That same Tesla Model S can travel 270 miles on a single charge.
 That’s a far cry from what we usually expected out of electric cars.

 But what about the power source?
-No matter what’s going on with your car, it’s usually just a simple five-minute process of refilling your tank before you’re back on the road and ready to take on the world.
+No matter what’s going on with your electric car, it’s usually just a simple five-minute process of refilling your tank before you’re back on the road and ready to take on the world.
 Having to charge your car is typically what holds people back from committing to one.

 How novel Teslas are about how they work and what they do have raised a lot of questions.
 This article is going to center around whether or not it is feasible to charge a Tesla on a portable generator.
 The main mode of thinking here is whether or not having a generator on hand for your Tesla can be the same thing as having a spare jerry can in the back of your car.

-Before we can fully answer that question, let’s go overcharging a Tesla normally:
+Before we can fully answer that question, let’s go over charging a Tesla normally.

 How Are Tesla Cars Usually Charged ?